3DSSpatial/spatial-svelte-template/docs/README-EMBEDDING.md

 > Payload: The payload is a json structure containing relevant information needed to process the command.

-> Results: Each command returns a promise that resolves to some result returned by the zea-svelt-template
+> Results: Each command returns a promise that resolves to some result returned by the zea-svelte-template

 ```javascript
 do('command-name', payload).then((results) => {